Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-"Japa" needs some configuring to show a spectrogram, so set it up like this, but feel free to adjust to your liking:
+"Japa" needs some preliminary configuring to show a spectrogram, so set it up like in the screenshot, but feel free to adjust to your liking:

 ![image](https://github.com/Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/assets/108012806/d131f5c4-9df1-4842-845a-a1d6fb926756)

 ...

 Now it's up to your imagination to "Undecorate", "Move", "Size" and "Layer" the individual windows as you like, although not all options are available for all windows.

+![image](https://github.com/Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/assets/108012806/9bec2805-f01b-45e4-b8ef-a8260f831e0e)

 You might also want to set "Panel preferences" to hide the task bar ...

-![image](https://github.com/Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/assets/108012806/9bec2805-f01b-45e4-b8ef-a8260f831e0e)

 ![image](https://github.com/Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/assets/108012806/adb5d833-e983-4ebc-b605-99b2a0bd9e8d)

-Here's my layout suggestion:
+Here's my layout:

 ![image](https://github.com/Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/assets/108012806/d01b02dc-2602-48cc-8b2e-c54fff648473)

 ...

-Finally, back in the terminal window, enter the following line to activate automatic screen turn-on/turn-off:
+Finally, back in the terminal window, (likely after entering "ctrl c" to get a prompt) enter the following line to activate automatic screen turn-on/turn-off:

 ***./output-monitor.sh &***

+The screen should turn off now if you "Stop" Roon's stream, and turn back on when starting it -  it will stay on when pausing, though.

+...

 **There might still be quirks, omissions and faults in the guide, as I'm working from memory and my sketchy notes, so feel free to PM me via Roon's forum**